Monetization of Data in Manufacturing Industry

 The connected products are a huge source of 2.5 quintillion bytes of data created every day, can help companies raise a new set of strategy related to how value is created and captured, how the enormous amount of new and sensitive data they generate can be utilized and managed, how relationships with traditional business partners be redefined by helping them improve their offering by tracking and analysis.

-For example, if you manufacturing and selling heavy equipment that can break and subsequently need maintenance and servicing, you’ve struck gold.
+For example, if you are in manufacturing and selling heavy equipment that can break and subsequently need maintenance and servicing, you’ve struck gold.
 Now you can offer preventative maintenance services, monitoring services and value-added services that you previously couldn’t, creating entirely new business line.

 Connected products can now be controlled through remote commands or algorithms built into the device or reside in the product cloud, these algorithms written as rules can direct the product to respond to specified changes in its condition or environment.